Fall, Spring, Academic Year, Summer

 Montevideo is not a large city and it boasts a very efficient public transportation system so getting around is not difficult.
 Taxis are also available and are metered.
 Be aware that between the hours of 10 pm and 6 am, on Sundays and on Holidays, fares are 20% higher.

 Most financial aid (scholarships, grants, and loans) is applicable to study abroad programs.
 Please check the Study Abroad website for information on financial aid and how it may be applied to studying abroad.
 You are also encouraged to speak with someone at the Office of Student Financial Aid to explore financial aid options.
 Scholarship opportunities exist for study abroad participants.
-Please explore Study Abroad’s websites for UI Study Abroad Scholarship Opportunities, and Non-UI External Awards.
+Please explore Study Abroad’s websites for UI Study Abroad Scholarship Opportunities.

 In order to prepare for your time abroad, you are required by the University of Iowa to complete two orientations.
-These may be in addition to orientations provided by your on-site provider.
-See below for more information.
+In addition to orientations provided UI Study Abroad, USAC may have other required pre-departure orientations and information.
+Please see below for more information.

 You are required to complete the International Programs online “Education Abroad Pre-Departure Orientation” course distributed through ICON prior to departure.
-This orientation is mandatory for all students going abroad under the auspices of the University of Iowa.
+This orientation is mandatory for all students going abroad for University of Iowa purposes.
 It covers many practical matters about living overseas, such as health and safety, communication, money, goals and much more.
 You will be enrolled in this course by International Programs and an email will be sent to you once enrolled.
 If you have any questions you can email firstname.lastname@example.org.